7.7.2 – Grants Management and Acceptance

 Part 2: Objective

 Grant proposals should:

-- Support Lake Superior College’s Mission, Vision, Strategic Plan, and Master Academic Plan;
+- Support LSC’s Mission, Vision, Strategic Goals, Diversity Work Plan, Strategic Enrollment Management Plan, and Master Academic Plan;

 - Help turn innovative ideas into projects and programs that foster student success, learning, organizational capacity and the overall betterment of the community.